-The amounts due from associates of approximately HK\$14,635,000 (2016: HK\$14,635,000) were impaired.
-The amount of allowance for impairment was approximately HK\$14,635,000 as at 31st March, 2017 (2016: HK\$14,635,000).
-The individually impaired receivables mainly relate to associates which have going concern issues and they are of age over three years.
+As at 31 March 2018, the amounts due from associates of approximately HK\$15,725,000 (2017: HK\$14,635,000) were individually impaired in an allowance for impairment.
+The individually impaired receivables mainly relate to associates which have going concern issues.
 The remaining amounts due from associates do not contain impaired assets.